mosnfar/raspberrypi4-camera-to-cloud/README.md

 - **LOG_DIR**: Where you want to store your system script logs and errors.
 - **CAMERA_ADD**: Hardware address of video input (webcam|camera) to use.
 - **DAY_OF_STORAGE**: By this variable, you can configure how many days should store the content.
-- **MAX_STORAGE_SIZE**: This variable is used to manage Drive capacity and prevent extending from Google storage limit.
+- **MAX_STORAGE_SIZE**: This variable manages Drive capacity and prevents extending from Google storage limit.
 - **INTERVAL_DELAY**: This is the gap time between taking frames.

 **Additional Variables**